ashrithadasoju/Exp/README.md

 import cv2

+2.Create a VideoCapture object to capture video from the default camera (camera index 0):

-2.Define a video capture object (vid) by calling cv2.VideoCapture(0)
+video = cv2.VideoCapture(0)

+3.Check if the camera is opened successfully:

+if (video.isOpened() == False):

+    print("Error reading video file")

+4.Get the resolution of the video frames:

+frame_width = int(video.get(3))

+frame_height = int(video.get(4))

+5.Define the size of the video frames:

+size = (frame_width, frame_height)

+6.Create a VideoWriter object to save the video:

-vid = cv2.VideoCapture(0)
+result = cv2.VideoWriter('a.avi',
+                         cv2.VideoWriter_fourcc(*'MJPG'),

-3.Start an infinite loop (while(True)) to continuously capture frames from the video:
+7.Enter a loop to read frames from the camera until the user presses 's' to stop:

 while(True):

-4.the function vid.read() captures a frame from the video and returns two values: ret, a boolean indicating whether a frame was successfully captured, and frame, the captured frame.

-	ret, frame = vid.read()
+    ret, frame = video.read()

+    if ret == True:

+8.Write the captured frame to the output video file:

+        result.write(frame)

- 5.cv2.imshow('frame', frame) displays the captured frame in a window named 'frame'.
+9.Display the frame in a window named 'Frame':

-	cv2.imshow('frame', frame)
+        cv2.imshow('Frame', frame)

-6.The loop waits for a key press with cv2.waitKey(1).
-If the pressed key is 'q', the loop breaks and the program ends.
+10.Check if the user pressed 's' to stop capturing:

-	if cv2.waitKey(1) & 0xFF == ord('q'):
+        if cv2.waitKey(1) & 0xFF == ord('s'):
             break

-7.vid.release() releases the video capture object, freeing the camera resources.

-vid.release()
+   else:
+        break
+11.Release the VideoCapture and VideoWriter objects after exiting the loop:

+video.release()
+result.release()

-8.cv2.destroyAllWindows() closes all OpenCV windows.
+12.Close all OpenCV windows:

 cv2.destroyAllWindows()

+13.Print a message indicating that the video was successfully saved:

+print("The video was successfully saved")

 ## output

 https://github.com/ashrithadasoju/Exp/assets/169047414/74cf5510-3289-48f8-8a7d-1a5c1dc84f3f